 You will turn in your lab reports at the beginning of class each week.
-Late reports will be accepted, but their score will be reduced by 1 letter grade (10 pts) per day.
+Late reports will be accepted, but their score will be reduced by 2 pts per day.

 There is no formal length requirement for these reports, although they will typically be on the order of 3 - 5 pages long.
 The laboratory reports are to be written for an audience that is assumed to have some scientific background, but has never heard of this particular experiment or ideas.